insenseanalytics/sms-laravel-msg91-textlocal/README.md

     protected $table = "sms_reports";
 }
 ```
-Add appropriate listners of SMS events in your `EventServiceProvider`
+Add appropriate listeners of SMS events in your `EventServiceProvider`

 ```php
 /**